 In 2000, more than 3 billion prescriptions were filled for psychiatric drugs in the US and Canada.

-According to the Canada Government website, in Canada, 11 people commit suicide a day.
-With circumstances of COVID and job loss, that number is a lot higher.
+According to the Canadian Government website, 11 people commit suicide a day in Canada.
+With COVID and job loss circumstances, that number is a lot higher.

 In August 2007, Stephan Harper announced the creation of the Mental Health Commission of Canada.
 That will commit $15 million a year, which is peanuts compared to today’s mental health care crisis.